Gower Community Band

 If on-campus access is restricted near the submission deadline (due to a pandemic, for example), alternate submission methods using email will be forwarded to MUN School of Music by the director of the Gower Community Band.

 It is expected that the Director of the Gower Community Band will be in contact with the winning composers throughout the rehearsal of their works as a vital element of the learning process for the composers and the rehearsal process for the Band.
-Past award winners have found this direct interface with musicians to be very helpful.
+Past award winners have found this direct interface with the Director and GCB musicians to be very helpful.

 Guidelines: